NathanJang/2019-kp-app/README.md

 This application is written with Python 3.7 and uses a third party library called [blessed][Blessed] to create the TUI.
 I chose this stack because Python is fast to work with and the TUI library made the interface a lot more user-friendly.

+The product was tested by hand on MacOS.

 Data structures used in this program include a stack of undrawn cards, a stack of drawn cards, and a 2D list for the pyramid.
 The pyramid data structure implements a recursive linear search to determine which cards are hidden and which are not.
 The TUI draws ASCII art by calculating coordinates and re-rendering as needed when user interaction occurs.

 [Blessed]: https://pypi.org/project/blessed/1.9.1/#description